On the other side of fear is magic

-It was a new phase, much more in alignment with who I indeed was at the core.
+It was a new phase, much more in alignment with who I truly was at the core.
 I decided that I was going to make a name for myself in this area.
 I had discovered my power.

-Much of the journey was successful and mostly positive.
+Challenges/Great Difficulties: Much of the journey was successful and, largely positive.
 However, ultimately I started to feel like a plane hurtling down the runway in danger of losing essential parts the moment it took off.
-This is precisely what happened for several reasons:
+Which is, in fact, exactly what happened for several reasons:

-My sense of self was so wrapped up in being the best out there that I lost the ability to see clearly as I became busier and busier.
-I could not cope with any negative feedback – each time a client or colleague complained, I truly felt it on a visceral level.
+My sense of self was so wrapped up in being the best out there that as I became busier and busier, I lost the ability to see clearly.
+I could not cope with any negative feedback – each time a client or colleague complained I truly felt it on a visceral level.

-As I rose further to the top, I mostly forgot to see people as people; I made myself more important than my colleagues.
-I believed that I mattered more.
+As I rose further to the top, I largely forgot to see people as people, I made myself more important than my colleagues, I believed that I mattered more.

 In pursuing numbers and relentlessly yearning to be the best, I had ultimately forgotten the meaning of things; I had lost my Jonathan Livingstone Seagull essence.

-In modifying myself to meet clients’ demands and try to make myself relevant, I had morphed who I was.
-I was no longer recognisable.
+In modifying myself to meet the demands of clients and to try to make myself relevant, I had morphed who I was.
+I was no longer recognisable as myself.
 I was out of integrity, with myself and with the world.

-The way I found I was able to cope with this was to disconnect.
-To fill the gaping hole with excess and abuse.
-And I then began to experience the delusion that I was giving, giving, giving and getting nothing back.
+The way I found I was able to cope with this was to disconnect,. to fill the gaping hole with excess and abuse.
+And I then began to have the delusion that I was giving, giving, giving and getting nothing back.

 I had become an imitation of myself, I was walking around in a daze.

-What followed was a challenging period – divorce, a messy departure from work with a £2M lawsuit, brushes with the police for domestic issues.
-I’d lost a great deal through wreckless investments.
-This pattern became a concerning feature of my life from the early to mid-’40s.
+What followed was a particularly difficult period – divorce, a messy departure from work with a £2M lawsuit, brushes with the police for domestic issues, I’d lost a great deal through wreckless investments and this pattern became a concerning feature of my life from early to mid-40’s.
 I realised then finally that this was as low as I wanted to go.